jayunit100/presentations/asf-dc-2019/notes.md

 ```

 Note: https://github.com/kubernetes/kubernetes/pull/71230 at some point, creation of audit policies can be done and maintained in the cluster
 as a standard API object.

-## Building a webhook to model API usage in your cluster

 Example log dataset for a long running cluster for auditing events: